Medical-Models-Jonathon-Clifford/medical-models-ui/README.md

 ```bash
 nx run medical-models:dev
 ```
+2. Navigate to http://localhost:3000 to view the application.
+You should see a login screen.
-2. Any code change you make should live reload.
+3. Any code change you make should live reload.
 Sometimes more extensive changes need a browser refresh.
 Installing new dependencies will require you to stop and start the development server.

 ## Tooling